ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 Panel N3: Participant N with contours based on 25 year of data.

 ## 4. Discussion

 ## 5. Conclusions

+## A. Appendix

+### A.1 Details about the submission of participant 1
+Optionally, in an appendix further details for each contribution can be given that would exceed the word limit in seection 2.

+### A.2 Details about the submision of participant 2

 # Timeline and kind of publication
 Meeting at OMAE 2020: Decisions on the structure and content of the paper